udelblue/cordova_wrapper/README.md

 Wrap your existing website

 ## Modify
 open www/index.html and modify with URL, title and description.
+Change URL to site you wish to wrap.

 ## Build
 ```sh